Metalsmith Shop Talk: More on Rolling Mills

 Confession, I’m not well versed in the awesomeness that is a rolling mill.
 There, I said it.
 It’s one of those tools I’ve never taken the leap to invest in, despite knowing that many jewelers consider it essential to their metalsmithing studios.

-With the Craft Month Rolling Mills special happening, I decided I really needed to dig into this tool and find out more.
+I finally decided I really needed to dig into this tool and find out more.
 My rudimentary knowledge is that they squish metal.
 Obviously, I have a thing or two to learn.
 There’s no better place I know to turn to for research than a book!
 In this case, Helen Driggs’ The Jewelry Maker’s Field Guide: Tools and Essential Techniques has a wealth of information on what she calls “one of the ‘Holy Grail’ tools of the workshop,” rolling mills.

 ROLLING MILLS are an important tool for every workshop.
 They can be used to reduce the thickness of ingots and sheet and to reduce the dimension of wire.
 Rolling mills also allow one to transfer texture to other metals.
 The rolls of a mill must be parallel, and each pass of the metal through the gap between them will reduce the total thickness or gauge of the sheet, while at the same time the length and width of the sheet spread are increased.
 Pattern rollers are available for some older mills, which produce consistent rolled textures similar to Florentine finishes, some floral patterns, and other designs.